sfigg/commercialization-public/design/device-experiences/OEM-bitlocker.md

 - **Platform Secure Boot** is enabled
 - **Direct memory access (DMA)** protections is enabled

-**Note:** BitLocker automatic device encryption is enabled only after users sign in with a **Microsoft Account** or an **Azure Active Directory** account.
-BitLocker automatic device encryption is not enabled with local accounts.

 The following list shows the hardware and tests that a device must pass before Windows 10 can enable Automatic BitLocker device encryption.
 If you want to create hardware that supports this capability, you must verify that your device passes these tests.